Error Handling

 Exception Hierarchy

-from marsys.agents.exceptions import AgentFrameworkError, AgentErrorclass AgentFrameworkError(Exception):"""Base exception for all MARSYS framework errors."""passclass AgentError(AgentFrameworkError):"""Exception for agent-specific errors."""pass
+from marsys.agents.exceptions import AgentFrameworkError, AgentErrorclass AgentFrameworkError(Exception):"""Base exception for all MARSYS framework errors."""passclass AgentError(AgentFrameworkError):"""Exception for agent-specific errors."""pass# The actual exception classes are simpler than previously documented.# Complex error metadata is handled at the coordination layer, not in exceptions.

 Error Categories